 Choice of acquisition funding

 Generally, an acquiring company may fund an acquisition with equity or a combination of debt and equity.
 Interest paid or accrued on debt used to acquire business assets may be allowed as a deduction to the payer.
-However, as noted earlier, if a PRC-established entity is used as the acquisition vehicle, the State Administration of Foreign Exchange (SAFE) Circular 142 may frustrate attempts to borrow monies or obtain registered capital from abroad to fund an equity acquisition in China.
-Borrowing locally is normally not possible due to the general People’s Bank of China (PBOC) prohibition on lending to fund equity acquisitions (and the limited interest of local banks in using the legal exceptions that do exist to lend to foreign invested enterprises – FIE).
+Historically, under the State Administration of Foreign Exchange (SAFE) Circular 142, if a PRC-established entity is used as the acquisition vehicle, the entity may not be allowed to borrow monies or obtain registered capital from abroad to fund an equity acquisition in China.
+This prohibition has been removed by SAFE Circular 19, which is issued in 2015, albeit practice in this regard may still need to be observed.
+Borrowing locally for acquisition is normally not possible due to the general People’s Bank of China (PBOC) prohibition on lending to fund equity acquisitions (and the limited interest of local banks in using the legal exceptions that do exist to lend to foreign invested enterprises — FIE).
 However, a CHC may be in a position to borrow/obtain registered capital from abroad to fund an equity acquisition.

 The minimum ratios of registered capital to total investment are generally as follows: